 - Stay positive and do the needful

 Every year, thousands of people are hired for their experience, qualifications, and skills.
 But, simply because you are underqualified, doesn’t mean your chances are negligible.
 You need to stay positive and do everything that you can.
 In a situation like yours, simply making a resume won’t help.
 You need to do something extra.
-For instance, you can work as an intern, before applying for a job, to show the recruiter that you aren’t clueless about the job role.
-Similarly, if you are planning to work abroad, it would be great if you could get a vevo check visa certificate, so that the employer doesn’t need to spare extra time for the background verification.
+You need to be prepared to move to a different city if need be.
+Luckily, this isn’t as hard as it sounds.
+With the help of round rock movers or a similar moving company closer to you, a job anywhere in the country is within reach.
+Other than that, you can also work as an intern, before applying for a job, to show the recruiter that you aren’t clueless about the job role.
+Similarly, if you are planning to work abroad, it would be great if you could get a vevo check visa certificate so that the employer doesn’t need to spare extra time for the background verification.
 All these steps would also show your seriousness as a candidate and can increase your odds of landing the job.

 - You must fill in your gaps

 If you’re applying for a job that you aren’t overqualified for, the last thing you want to do is make your resume look desperate or as if you’re trying to “sell” your qualifications.
 You should instead show them a brief portfolio of your work, maybe in the form of a cover letter, instead of providing a plain pitch about yourself.
 In fact, it is the cover letter that does the talking most of the time, so make sure to make an attractive one.